 - Enhance absorption of magnesium, which is essential for progesterone production.

-- Produce vitamin B12 which is essential for the production of neurotransmitter dopamine, and the methylation of estrogen.
+- Produce vitamin B12 which is essential for the production of the neurotransmitter dopamine, and the methylation of estrogen.

 - Escort estrogen metabolites from the body.